lycus/mci/docs/terminology.rst

 processor architecture (and sometimes other features).
 It may also be used to describe the instruction set of IR_\s.

+ALU
++++

+Abbreviation for arithmetic logic unit.
+This refers to the unit in a processor which performs basic arithmetic and bit-wise operations.

 SSA
 +++